maxgraybremner/Database-Assignment/README.md

 # Database-Assignment-

 ** please remember to convert the sql files into txt before submission **
+## Summary
+Given an ERD and relational databade schema, create 4 txt files.
+- initial database schema
+- Data Insertion
+- 8 queries provided
+- a specific booking creation

+The data insertion must be made up and inserted via individual INSERT statements

+The 8 queries specified by the assignent document are listed in the query document.
+The lecturer specified, only cartesian joins should be used to join data from multiple tables.

+There are two parts to the booking creation scenario which have been listed in the booking file.

+To host the database, we used the xampp software.

+## Steps to use xampp in the commandline
 1. Open Xampp Control Panel
 2. Start the 'Apache Module' and the 'MySQL Module'
 3. open Command Line